Heating System

 Uprated fan blade assemblies appeared many years ago, most notably from Costello with a smaller number of larger blades than the standard fan, which can been likened to a hamster wheel (both in appearance and performance, some say).
 I don't know whether the Costello item is still available but the MGOC and Moss sell what are claimed to be improved versions.
 The pictures look just like the originals but apparently they are slightly larger diameter with slightly more blades.
 One opinion blithely hopes that this will result in more air movement for a given motor speed but a bigger fan would add more load which would slow the motor down, so you don't get as much extra output as you might expect.
 MGOC and Moss also offer uprated motors which hopefully would at least counteract the slowing-down effect of the bigger fan.

-Radiator Blanking.
-Many claim that blanking off the radiator improves heat output in cold weather, but in very low temperatures the thermostat may not open at all so the radiator will be cold anyway.
+Radiator Blanking: Many claim that blanking off the radiator improves heat output in cold weather, but in very low temperatures the thermostat may not open at all so the radiator will be cold anyway.
 As well as air blowing through a hot radiator, engines are also cooled to some extent by air blowing over the surface of the block and sump, and in very low temperatures it is this that can prevent the engine getting up to normal running temperature and so cause low heat output.
 If you have the heat on full and the fan blowing in an attempt to get some heat into the cabin this will reduce engine temperatures still further as the heater acts just like a radiator, of course (Note: In very hot weather this can act as a useful additional cooling system - if you can stand the extra heat in the cabin!).
-Because the radiator is shrouded in the MGB and most of the air flowing round the engine has already come through the radiator, blanking off the radiator cuts down this flow and hence its cooling effect dramatically, allowing the engine to get up to normal running temperatures and the heater to normal output.
+Because the radiator is shrouded in the MGB and most of the air flowing round the engine has already come through the radiator, blanking off the radiator does cut down this flow and hence its cooling effect dramatically, allowing the engine to get up to normal running temperatures and the heater to normal output.
 You shouldn't have to block off the rad for ambients down to freezing or even slightly below, but may have to if many degrees below.
-If your temp gauge is way down in not quite freezing weather your thermostat may be the cause, see above.
+If your temp gauge is way down in not quite freezing weather your thermostat may be the cause.
 Don't block off too much or you will cause overheating, particularly when in traffic.
 And don't use aluminium foil as was popular in the 70s as this shreds into tiny pieces and blocks your air filters, as can cardboard when it gets soggy.
-When I was a lad I can remember an uncle having a radiator blind he could control from inside the car, starting off with it raised then dropping it as the temperature reached normal.
+When I was a lad I can remember an uncle having a radiator blind he could control with a pull-cord from inside the car, starting off with it raised then dropping it as the temperature reached normal.
+Blocking off the oil-cooler in winter may give some benefit, it's rarely needed in the UK even in a typical summer.
+Some fit a thermostatic valve to bypass the cooler, but I would be concerned that the valve would be open so infrequently, and hence oil not circulating through the cooler, that the cooler could silt-up.
+It's also something else to go wrong and leak, restrict oil flow, etc.

 Cold is a relative term.
 Use the handy list below to overcome the confusion: